 If caregiving is placing stress on your marriage, here are some tips to keep your relationship strong:

-Your aging parent is very important, but remember that you made a commitment to your partner, presumably for the rest of your life.
-That doesn’t mean that your spouse can always come first, but the relationship should be considered paramount.
+Your aging parent is very important and may need immediate help on occasion.
+Still, you made a commitment to your partner, presumably for the rest of your life.
+That doesn’t mean that your relationship can always come first, but make it a priority to spend time with each other.

 Set time aside every day to talk.
 Griping and venting are okay, but don’t forget to chat about things other than caregiving, too!